 Payment breaks offered by lenders have now ended under the existing measures and from November 2020 onwards are being replaced by ‘Tailored Support’

-Note – if your income has been affected as a result of being furloughed or made redundant and you are in financial difficulties with several creditors, you can also explore a Low and Grow DAS from January 2021 onwards.
+Note – if your income has been affected as a result of being furloughed or made redundant and you are in financial difficulties with several creditors, you can also explore a Statutory Moratorium as a way of gaining breathing space for yourself while you consider your longer term options.

 Payment Breaks replaced by Tailored Support